Sup2point0/integrity/guides/integrals/collections/everything-anything.md

 ## Algebra

 ### Completing the Square
-Given a quadratic with no coefficient of $x^2$
+Given a quadratic with no coefficient of $x^2$,

 ```math
 x^2 + bx + c
 ```

-We can “complete the square” to reduce the power of $x$ like so
+We can “complete the square” to reduce the power of $x$.

 ```math
 = \left(x - \frac{b}{2} \right)^2 - \left(\frac{b}{2}\right)^2 + c
 ```

 ### Power Laws
-A negative exponent is equivalent to taking a reciprocal:
+A negative exponent is equivalent to taking a reciprocal.

 ```math
 x^{-1} = \frac{1}{x}